MicrosoftDocs/windows-dev-docs/hub/dev-home/environments.md

 1. **Launch**: Connect to or launch the environment.

     - Microsoft Dev Box will launch in the web browser by default.
-To launch the Dev Box in the new Windows App RDP client, install [Windows App](https://www.microsoft.com/store/productId/9N1F85V9T8BN) from Microsoft Store.
+To launch the Dev Box in the new Windows App RDP client for a native experience, install [Windows App](https://www.microsoft.com/store/productId/9N1F85V9T8BN) from Microsoft Store.

 2. **Start** or **Stop**: Select the drop-drown arrow beside the Launch button to find the start and stop actions.